jamesboh/json-style-viewer/README.md

 $ DEBUG=* npm start
 ```

-Once the server is running, you can get instructions for the challenge at http://localhost:3000.
+Once the server is running, go to http://localhost:3000.